-Repayment of an education loan generally starts six months to one year after the completion of studies.
+Managing Education loan Repayment generally starts six months to one year after the completion of studies.
 The borrower must have a repayment strategy in place before the monthly instalment (EMI) starts.
 During the study period, the lender generally charges simple interest or partial interest on the loan.
 This payment of simple/partial interest during the study period enables the student to reduce the EMIs for future repayments post the completion of studies.
 Therefore, it is advisable to repay some interest during the study period to lower future EMIs.

 Manage your finances wisely

-Until you complete your education loan repayment, managing your finances should be your top priority.
+Until you complete your repayment, managing education loan finances should be your top priority.
 It is always wise to understand and plan your income and create a structured plan for expenses.
 While it is not possible to increase the income amount, expenses can definitely be planned in advance.

 Saving and investment option

 While preparing to repay the education loan, students should not ignore their investments.
 If they start saving and investing from the initial years of their career, it will give them benefits of compounding.

 Utilizing the moratorium period

 Managing education loan is easy, but repaying many times becomes challenging.
 Therefore, it is wise to start repaying early by utilizing the moratorium period which is usually one year after the completion of studies.
 So, even while students are still in college, they can start repaying the interest amount.
 This small step will reduce their EMI burden slightly, as the interest rate will come down by 1% if they choose this payment option.
 A comfortable EMI will make the life easier for students.

 Not wise to opt for over-ambitious EMIs

 It would not be wise on the part of students to opt for a very high EMI amount to get over with the loan.
 It would rather be sensible to choose EMIs that students can manage to pay even if the salary is lower than what they had expected.
 It is better to opt for an EMI that students can manage keeping in mind other living expenses.